Geometric properties of slowly rotating black holes embedded in matter environments: Separability and epicyclic frequencies

 Shifts in the resonance radius can lead to phase differences in EMRI waveforms.
 Consequently, environmental effects on epicyclic resonances represent a potential source of systematic error in EMRI parameter estimation if not properly accounted for.
 Conversely, precise measurements of resonance-induced waveform features may provide a novel probe of the near-BH environment of massive BHs, complementing other strong-field tests of gravity.
 Therefore, understanding how environmental perturbations alter radial-vertical epicyclic resonances is essential for robust EMRI waveform modeling and for fully exploiting the scientific potential of future space-based gravitational wave observations.

-In Fig. \ref{fig:resonances} we show the ratio of the frequencies w.r.t. the radius along with the resonance position for $3:2$, $4:3$ and $5:4$.
-In the left column, we show the results for prograde orbits, and in the right column, we show the results for retrograde orbits.
+In Fig. \ref{fig:resonances} we show the ratio of the frequencies with respect to the radius along with the resonance position for $3:2$, $4:3$, and $5:4$.
+In the left column, we show the results for prograde orbits, and in the right column, we show the results for the retrograde orbits.
 The ZAMO and the static configurations are shown respectively in the upper and lower panels.
-Purple, sky blue, green, and red represent $\chi =$ 0.01, 0.05, 0.1, 0.3, respectively.
-Solid, dashed, and dotted line styles represent the density configurations for $(2,1)$, $(3,2)$, and $(4,2)$.
+Purple, green, and red represent $\chi =$ 0.01, 0.1, 0.3, respectively.
+Solid, dashed, and dotted line styles represent the profile configurations for $(2,1)$, $(3,2)$, and $(4,2)$.
 The horizontal black, brown, and blue lines represent $3:2$, $4:3$, and $5:4$ resonance, respectively.
 The coloured disks on the resonance lines show the resonance position for the corresponding spin in the absence of an environment.
-In the epilogue we show the frequency ratios for the entire range of radius.
+The corresponding numbers are provided in the Table \ref{tab:Resonance_radii}.
+In the inset of Fig. \ref{fig:resonances} we show the frequency ratios for the entire range of radius.

 In vacuum Schwarzschild spacetime, the ratio of vertical to radial epicyclic frequencies, \(\nu_\theta/\nu_r\), is a monotonic function of radius, and each rational ratio \(p\!:\!q\) corresponds to a unique resonance radius \(r_{p:q}^{\rm Vac}\).
 This structure provides the natural baseline for assessing environmental corrections.
 When the surrounding fluid is included, the epicyclic frequencies are modified leading to systematic shifts of the resonance radii.
-In all cases considered, the ordering and existence of epicyclic resonances are preserved, and no qualitative deformation of the resonance structure is observed.
+In all cases considered, the ordering and existence of epicyclic resonances are preserved, and no qualitative deformation of the resonance hierarchy is observed.
 However, a local minimum in the epicyclic frequency ratio $\nu_{\theta}/\nu_r$, absent in vacuum spacetimes \cite{Torok2005}, emerges in the presence of an environment.
-This represents a qualitatively new dynamical feature induced purely by environmental effects and is further modulated by the angular velocity of the surrounding fluid.
+This represents a qualitatively new dynamical feature induced purely by environmental effects and cannot be reproduced by vacuum.